spiffe/spiffe.io/content/spire/docs/configuring.md

     }
 ```

-There should be no other (un-commented) `Datastore` stanzas in the configuration file.
+There should be no other (un-commented) `DataStore` stanzas in the configuration file.

 The database will be created in a path specified in the connection string, which is relative to the path of the `spire-server` binary.